mobilise-d/mobgap/docs/guides/project_structure.md

 ### Algorithms with specific dependencies

 Some algorithms require specific dependencies, that are not required by anything else.
-In this case, they should be made optional dependencies of gaitlink to reduce the number of dependencies for users.
+In this case, they should be made optional dependencies of mobgap to reduce the number of dependencies for users.
 To make this possible, the algorithm should be implemented in a separate submodule, that is not imported anywhere else in the library.